24 December 2025 · 9 min read

 Why Doing Nothing Can Feel Exhausting

-Research published in Psychological Science supports this idea, demonstrating that individuals engaged in tasks they found unchallenging reported higher levels of fatigue and dissatisfaction compared to those engaged in stimulating tasks.
-The brain’s need for novelty and engagement means under-stimulation can be just as draining as over-stimulation.
+Boredom fatigue often creeps in during monotonous routines that don't engage mental faculties.
+Research published in Psychological Science found that individuals engaged in tasks they found unchallenging reported higher levels of fatigue and dissatisfaction compared to those engaged in stimulating tasks.
+This runs counter to the intuition that less demanding work should feel easier — but the brain's need for appropriate challenge means under-stimulation can be just as draining as over-stimulation.

 How Meaning and Purpose Directly Affect Energy Levels